 One of the most popular activities in the Galapagos is snorkeling.
 Bring a waterproof camera and immerse yourself in a world of fish, sea lions, sea turtles, and more.
 Scuba diving is also popular.
 There are daily dives with local tour operators on Santa Cruz, Isabela and San Cristobal, or you can head out on the water by utilizing a liveaboard, a vessel designed as a residence.
 Primary destinations for diving are Wolf and Darwin islands, both of which are only accessible by liveaboards.
 Not recommended for the novice, the diving in those regions can be challenging, but it is also the best opportunity to run into giant mantas, sting and eagle rays, tuna, sea turtles, hammerheads and even whale sharks.
 If scuba diving is your thing, you must bring with you your C-card.
 Getting certified in the islands is another viable option.

 The Galapagos is a hidden treasure for surfers, its climate responsible for some amazing waves.
 You may want to fish in the reserve, hike across the highlands for a greater perspective of island formations, or enjoy the Wall of Tears.
 Bike rentals are available.
 You can also enjoy kayaking, horseback riding and other great ways to spend your vacation days.

 It is great to travel on a Galapagos cruise across calming waters.
 The cost will cover accommodations, food, island activities, lectures, and transportation, and your cruise ship will travel between islands while you sleep and dine.
-By the time you arrive to each island, you will be well rested and prepared for exploring exciting new worlds.
+By the time you arrive at each island, you will be well-rested and prepared for exploring exciting new worlds.